 Alerts for travellers also allow your TMC to be proactive and to contact them about events that impact their planned travel, meaning that any amendments can be made as soon as they become necessary, potentially saving both time and money.

-Having the professional advice and industry experience of a travel management company to call on is useful for any organisation in its day to day business, but when faced with a crisis, the real value of working with a TMC becomes abundantly clear.
+Having the professional advice and industry experience of a travel management company to call on is useful for any organisation in its day to day business.
+But when faced with an emergency, the real value of the role of a TMC in a crisis becomes abundantly clear.

 For more procurement and travel management advice, insight and information click the button below: